• Skip to primary navigation

 Several years ago while on a trip to Italy, I remember continually seeing what I soon came to realize was a chain restaurant and thought it was only culturally correct to indulge.
 (Italy is all about the food right?)

-The chain's name is lost on me, but it offered something that looked like a very flat piece of bread filled with all of those WONDERFUL Italian deli stuffs that one might expect to find on pizza -- or a sandwich.
-Will all sorts of varieties.
+While, the chain's name is lost on me, but it offered something that looked like a very flat piece of bread filled with all of those WONDERFUL Italian deli stuffs that one might expect to find on pizza -- or a sandwich.
+With all sorts of varieties.
 The thin bread was folded in half and grilled and served much in the same way one might expect of the more familiar "quesadilla".

 The Italian Piadina

 These Italian quesadillas rely on things that are readily available in your grocery deli section and also lend themselves well to tons of customization.
 They are perfect to serve at an "adult" party or as a quick and unexpected weeknight family meal.
-It would be a ton of fun for kids to participate in preparing at a sleepover or birthday party.
+And what great fun would it be for kids to participate in preparing at a sleepover or birthday party.
 (With some adult involvement.)

 I've already earmarked Italian Quesadillas for few upcoming social events to serve alongside some of my other favorites like: